How to Navigate the NYC Subway with a Stroller

 • Timing: Try to plan your subway trips during off-peak hours to avoid crowded trains.
 Mid-morning or mid-afternoon tend to be less hectic.
 When you are traveling during peak hours with a stroller, it can be very hard to find the space to fit a stroller.

 • Courtesy Seats: Look for the designated courtesy seats in subway cars.
-They are intended for passengers with disabilities, including parents with strollers.
+They are intended for passengers with disabilities or parents with strollers.

 • Be Prepared for Stairs: While elevators are available at many stations, you may encounter some stairs.
 Be prepared to ask for assistance if needed or consider traveling with a lightweight, easily foldable stroller.